kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Logistic Regression Works Well

-Interpretability remains strong.
+Interpretability remains strong
-Training remains stable.
+Training remains stable
 Performance suits many tasks

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.